scoky/rdns_compare/README.md

 This tool scans recursive resolvers measuring resolution performance.
 The tool reports back the timing results for each recursive resolver.
 To obtain detailed results, use the -c option to write each resolution to a file in csv format.

 By default, the tools fetches lists of public resolvers and popular hostnames over HTTPs, but can be configured to use other resolvers and hostnames using the -prai options.
+In particular, the -i option includes the recursive resolvers currently in use by the localhost.

 Depending upon the number of hostnames and resolvers tested, the tool can take several minutes to complete.
 Use the --progress option to see the current status of the tool.